-- (2) Trees shall be a minimum of two and one-half (2.5) inches caliper in size, except cluster or multiple trunk specimens, which shall be a minimum of one (1) inch caliper in size, measured four (4) feet above grade. - (3) Trees shall be indigenous or proven adaptable to the climate, but shall not be invasive on native species. - (4) Trees shall be tolerant of specific site conditions, including but not limited to heat, cold, drought and salt.
+- (2) Trees shall be a minimum of two (2) inches caliper in size, except cluster or multiple trunk specimens, which shall be a minimum of three-quarter (3/4) inches caliper in size, measured four (4) feet above grade. - (3) Trees shall be indigenous or proven adaptable to the climate, but shall not be invasive on native species. - (4) Trees shall be tolerant of specific site conditions, including but not limited to heat, cold, drought, and salt.